Etherpod/Ship-Enhancements/README.md

 - **Vanilla Plus** - Turns everything off except for the Quality of Life changes.
 - **Minimal** - What if Slate didn't add all those extra things to your ship?
 This is that reality.
-- **Relaxed** - Gives you more resources and less damage.
+- **Relaxed** - Gives you more resources and less damage, plus some fun items.
 - **Hardcore** - Resources are lower and damage is permanent.
 - **Wanderer** - Makes the possibility of getting lost very, very likely.
 - **Pandemonium** - I just turned everything on for this one.
 Good luck.
 - **Random** - Randomizes all of the options each loop.
 Preserves the settings you had previously selected so that you can switch back anytime.

 ## Achievements
 Ship Enhancements adds 9 new achievements to the **Achievements+** mod!
-Use it with Ship Enhancements if you want to create some meaning from the chaos.
+Play with it enabled if you want to create some semblance of meaning from the chaos that ensues.

-## Multiplayer
-This mod is fully compatible with Quantum Space Buddies!
-Whoever hosts the game will control what settings are enabled or disabled.

-If you run into any bugs, feel free to report it on GitHub or on the Outer Wilds Modding Discord server.

 ## API
 - **CreateTemperatureZone()** - In case you're a modder and want to add your own high/low temperature zones.
 Temperature zones can stack, and will just take the sum of the temperatures.